 The LTPP program is a study of the behavior of pavement test sections located on in-service roadways.
 These pavement sections have been constructed using highway agency specifications and contractors, and subjected to real-life traffic loading.
 These in-service pavement sections are classified in the LTPP program as General Pavement Studies (GPS) and Specific Pavement Studies (SPS).
 GPS consist of a series of studies on nearly 800 in-service pavement test sections throughout the United States and Canada.
 SPS are studies of specific variables involving new construction, maintenance treatments, and rehabilitation activities.
+Approximately 1,700 test sections were constructed at SPS project sites.
+As the test sections on SPS projects aged, they were reclassified into GPS experiments when a new rehabilitation treatment was applied.

-1.3 TEST SECTION DESIGNATIONS
+1.3.
+TEST SECTION DESIGNATIONS